chandrasekarnarayana/foodspec/docs/archive/api_cli_apps.md

 ::: foodspec.apps.protocol_validation
 ::: foodspec.apps.methodsx_reproduction
 > **Status:** Archived
 > This page has been superseded by the unified API reference.
-See [api_reference.md](api_reference.md#apps-and-workflows) for current application and CLI APIs.
+See [API index](../api/index.md) for current application and CLI APIs.